 SLC offers a 6 week summer program for children with preschool experience ages 2-5.
-Enrollment is on-going.
+Enrollment will open January 1st.
 All applications require a $75.00 registration fee.

 For children exiting a 3s or 4s class